Chapter 5 -- Business and Occupations

 5. Growing marijuana for personal medical use shall be limited to the interior of a single private residence.

-6. Growing marijuana shall not be visible from the public right of way.
+6. Growing marijuana at a Marijuana Growing Facility shall not be visible from the public right of way or adjacent property.

-7. The growing area including any lighting, plumbing or electrical components used shall comply with municipal building and fire codes.
+7. The growing area at a Marijuana Growing Facility, including any lighting, plumbing or electrical components used shall comply with municipal building and fire codes.
 The growing area must be properly ventilated so as not to create humidity, mold or other related problems.
 Lighting shall not exceed 1000 watts per light.
 The use of gas products (C02, butane, etc.) or C02 and ozone generators in the growing area is prohibited.

-8. Growing marijuana shall not be conducted in a manner that constitutes a public nuisance.
+8. Growing marijuana at a Marijuana Growing Facility shall not be conducted in a manner that constitutes a public nuisance.
 A public nuisance may be deemed to exist if growing marijuana produces light, glare, heat, noise, odor or vibration that is detrimental to public health, safety or welfare or interferes with the reasonable enjoyment of life and property.

-9. The primary use of the residential property in which marijuana is grown shall remain at all times a residence, with legal and functioning cooking, eating, sleeping and sanitation/bathing facilities with proper ingress and egress.
-No room shall be used for growing marijuana where such cultivation will impair or prevent the primary uses of cooking, eating, sleeping or sanitation/bathing.
+2. The primary use of a residential property in which marijuana is legally grown or possessed shall remain at all times a residence with legal and functioning cooking, eating, sleeping and sanitation/bathing facilities with proper ingress and egress.
+No room shall be used for growing marijuana where such cultivation or possession will impair or prevent the primary uses of cooking, eating, sleeping, recreating or sanitation/bathing.

-10. If the residence is rented, consent of the property owner shall be obtained prior to any cultivation commencing.
-This consent must be evidenced by a signed and notarized statement from the property owner permitting the growth of marijuana in the residence.
+3. If the residential property is rented, the written consent of the property owner shall be obtained prior to any cultivation, possession or use of marijuana in any part of the property.